 I would say that this statement is particularly true for Italian cuisine and more generally in Mediterranean food.
 It is difficult to produce a successful Italian dish if you are not using fresh and exotic ingredients.

-To me, that’s where the true essence of Italian food lies: a masterly blend of simple, fresh ingredients harmonised in an balanced combination that will delight even the most demanding of foodies’ palates.
+To me, that’s where the true essence of Italian food lies: a masterly blend of simple, fresh ingredients harmonized in an balanced combination that will delight even the most demanding of foodies’ palates.
 Kristina from Dapiero Ristorante writes:

 Freshness is an influential part of Italian cooking and it goes a long way towards producing that classic taste of authentic Mediterranean cuisine.